Infinity Parser: Layout Aware Reinforcement Learning for Scanned Document Parsing: Prompt Strategy for Parsing Tasks.

 \section{Prompt Strategy for Parsing Tasks.}

-Table~\ref{tab:prompt_design} presents the prompt design used for two key parsing tasks: document parsing and table parsing.
-Both tasks employ a prompt variation strategy—randomly selecting one of several instructions during training.
-For document parsing, we guide the model to identify visual regions and convert their contents into structured Markdown, with each block encapsulated in <ele></ele> tags to preserve reading order.
-This ensures consistent region-wise extraction across diverse layouts.
+\textbf{Prompt Template} summarizes the prompt designs for two key parsing tasks: document parsing and table parsing.
+For document parsing, the prompts instruct the model to recognize visual regions and convert their contents into structured Markdown.
+This design ensures consistent region-level extraction across documents with diverse layouts.

 For table parsing, although the prompts are phrased differently, they share the same objective: transforming table content from images into HTML.
 This diversity encourages the model to generalize across variations in phrasing and reduces overfitting to a single instruction template.
 Notably, HTML is used here to match the evaluation format, but the resulting outputs can be easily converted to Markdown if needed for downstream use.